dotmesh-io/dm-linuxkit/README.md

 3. Create a dot called `postgres`
 4. Mount the dot at `/var/lib/postgres`

-If you want to seed it:
+If you want to seed it, set `seed` in your `metadata.json` to e.g. `dothub.com/justincormack/postgres`, and then configure a linuxkit with the same command:

 ```
 dm-linuxkit --storage-device=/dev/nvme0,/dev/nvme1 --dot=postgres \
-    --seed=dothub.com/justincormack/postgres --mountpoint=/var/lib/postgres
+    --mountpoint=/var/lib/postgres
 ```

 Note that this will use the dothub credentials from `credentials` in your `metadata.json`.

-In addition to the above steps, this will seed it from the dot at `dothub.com/justincormack/postgres`.
+In addition to the above steps, this will seed it (pull down the data to initialize it) from the dot at `dothub.com/justincormack/postgres`.

 Presto!
 You have dotness available on your server.
 No containers required!